ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 * type: 'bgp'

-## Remove
+### Remove

-Each ressources can be deleted individually, but deleting a parent ressources like DC or POP will delete automatically all sub-ressources.
-However, recursive deletion is slower than sequential deletion of each ressource.
+Each resource can be deleted individually, but deleting a parent resource like DC or POP will delete automatically all sub-resources.
+However, recursive deletion is slower than sequential deletion of each resource.

-### Global deletion
+#### Global deletion

-Following call recursively delete all the configuration of an OVHcloud Connect
+The following call recursively deletes all the configuration of an OVHcloud Connect.

 > [!api]
 >
 > @api {DELETE} /ovhCloudConnect/{serviceName}/config/pop/{popId}
 >

-Each sub-ressource's status will change from 'active' to 'toDelete' but it takes time to see status change.
+Each sub-resource's status will change from 'active' to 'toDelete' but it takes time to see status change.

 Only one taskid is created.

-### Delete by ressource
+#### Delete by resource

-Each ressource can be delete individually by using DELETE
+Each resource can be deleted individually by using DELETE

 > [!api]
 >
 > @api {DELETE} /ovhCloudConnect/{serviceName}/config/pop/{popId}/datacenter/{datacenterId}/extra/{extraId}
 >

-Extra Configuration is the smallest ressource without any child.
+Extra Configuration is the smallest resource without any child.

 > [!api]
 >